-House Bill (HB) 22 (85th Texas Legislature, Regular Session, 2017) established Local Accountability Systems (LAS) which allow districts and charter schools to develop plans to locally evaluate their campuses.
+House Bill (HB) 22 (85th Texas Legislature, Regular Session, 2017) established Local Accountability Systems (LAS)10 which allow districts and charter schools to develop plans to locally evaluate their campuses.
 Once a plan receives approval from the agency, districts and charter schools may use locally developed domains and indicators together with the three state-mandated domains to assign overall A-F ratings for each campus.
-SGS Network districts interested in leveraging their school performance framework as the district's official local accountability system will be supported throughout the process.
+SGS Network districts interested in leveraging their school performance framework, in whole or in part, as the district's official local accountability system will be supported throughout the process.